Our Beliefs.

 Locally and globally, individually and together, we will engage in the work of presenting Jesus the Lord Jesus to a lost and world.

-Godly Leadership & Spiritual Growth
+Godly Leadership and Spiritual Growth

 Following the example of Jesus, our leaders seek to spiritually equip, feed and guide those in their care - through teaching, training, nurturing, and example.